 Rindra is a PhD student in Plant Biology at the University of Antananarivo.
 When working as a research assistant on my project, Rindra has developed her thesis project on the ecological and evolutionary importance of galls under my mentorship.

 Rindra received support from The Rufford Foundation to conduct her research project.

 Vero is a MS student in Zoology and Animal Biodiversity at the University of Antananarivo, under my co-supervision.
 Vero has been working closely with Camille and I on the invasive species project and is currently investigating the importance of nocturnal omnivorous mouse lemurs as seed dispersal agents in Madagascar.

-Vero was also awarded a grant from the Rufford Foundation to expand on her project.
+Vero was also awarded a grant from the Rufford Foundation and Idea Wild to expand on her project.